 Companies that do business in the UK will be affected.
 Starbucks (SBUX) for instance has about 840 stores in the UK.
 Experts agree an exit by the UK from the EU has depressed the British pound to its lowest level in 31 years.
 Experts also agree Britain may also suffer a recession due to the move.
 It will be a much tougher environment for Starbucks to sell coffee in the UK during a recession.
 And when it does sell, its patrons will be buying with depressed British pounds.
 The upshot is, those 800 stores only represent about 3% of Starbucks’ stores.
 Any negative impact should be negligible.

 The British economy will suffer if immigration is negatively impacted.

 This might be a lesson for us here in America.
 Immigration helps economies more so than it puts pressure on economies.
 Overwhelmingly immigration (over the long term) serves to both create consumers for products and services and fill jobs that need to be filled.
-The UK has benefited from the open movement of migrant workers throughout the EU.
+The UK has benefited from the open movement of migrant workers throughout the EU, but how is their salary? how is their hourly rate?.
 The chart below demonstrates the employment rate in the UK.

 If Trump’s anti-immigration America is to come to fruition, it could threaten the US economy in a similar fashion.

 Brexit Explained by Vox